pricewaiter/docs/_platforms/shopify.md

 ## Using the Shopify App

-The PriceWaiter Shopify app installs `snippets/pricewaiter.liquid` in your theme which contains all the code to handle your variants, product images, prices, etc. You can control the location of our button by moving the following code to different locations in your `templates/product.liquid` file.
+The PriceWaiter Shopify app installs `snippets/pricewaiter.liquid` in your theme which contains all the code to handle your variants, product images, prices, etc. You can control the location of our button by moving the following code to different locations in your Product Template file.
+You can usually find this as `templates/product.liquid` or `sections/product-template.liquid` or `snippets/product.liquid`.
 We recommend putting this code directly above or below the `<form>` tag that holds your Add To Cart button.

 {% highlight html %}
 {% raw %}